math-comp/Coq-Combi/README.md

   - the *Murnaghan-Nakayama* rule for evaluating irreducible characters

-  - the *Littlewood-Richardson* rule for irreducible characters
+  - the *Littlewood-Richardson* rule for inducing irreducible characters

 * the **Hook-Length Formula** for standard Young tableaux (together with Christine Paulin and Olivier Stietel).
 We follow closely